emsesp/EMS-ESP32/README.md

 ### Support Community

-* [EMS-ESP Support Chat](https://gitter.im/EMS-ESP/community#): For support, troubleshooting and general questions.
+* [Discord Server](https://discord.gg/rqegzSrK): For support, troubleshooting and general questions.
 You have better chances to get fast answers from members of the community
 * [Search in Issues](https://github.com/proddy/EMS-ESP/issues): You might find an answer to your question by searching current or closed issues

 ### Developer's Community